|Author:||Jean de Mandeville|

 |Type:||caravan, walking, ship|

 [note: I’ve been reading an edited German translation]

-The story: Much like Marco Polo before him or Johann Schiltberger shortly after, or Abu Abdullah Muhammad Ibn Battuda at the same time, JDM also claims to have traveled around much of the known (and unknown) world of his time.
-Europe, North Africa, the Middle East, Central Asia, India, China – you name the place, and he almost surely can tell you a story about it.
+The story: in the 14th century, English knight Jean de Mandeville claims to have traveled around much of the known (and unknown) world, much like Marco Polo before him or Johann Schiltberger shortly after, or Ibn Battuda at the same time.
+Europe, North Africa, the Middle East, Central Asia, India, China – you name the place, and he can tell you a story about it.

 Jehan de Mandeville – the prototype for Umberto Eco’s novel?

 You can probably already tell that I found this book a lot of fun.
 Yes, the language is difficult to deal with.
 There is no coherent storyline, Mandeville (or whoever) just jumps here and there.